 Appropriate Dress: As part of the expectation of courtesy and respect, all students are required to adhere to reasonable and respectable standards in dressing and grooming for a focused working and learning environment.
+Any clothing displaying drug or alcohol advertising or symbols, racist, pornographic, sexist or symbols that would be considered offensive will not be allowed.
+Any clothing not concealing underwear will also be considered inappropriate.
 The principal may require any student not meeting our dress standards to return home and change to suitable clothing before being admitted to class.